This is an archived issue of our Almanac.com Companion email newsletter.

 When is Election Day 2019?

-In the United States, the next Election Day will occur on Tuesday, November 5, 2019.
+In the United States, Election Day occurs on Tuesday, November 5, 2019.
 Which states have made Election Day a holiday?
 When were women granted the right to vote?
-Here’s a brief history of this day—plus, some common questions and answers.
+Here’s a brief history of this day—plus, some common questions and answers and trivia.